-Esters.
+ESTERS.
 The official method was used (1).

-Taste and Odor.
+TASTE AND ODOR.
 These properties of brandy are so characteristic and so difficult to imitate that they play an indispensable role in the ultimate analysis of brandy.

 COLOR.
-Depth of color was determined in a half-inch standard cell and by the use of the Lovibond tintometer, using the brewer's scale, brown series 52 (15).
+Depth of color was determined in a half-inch standard cell and by the use of the Lovibond tintometer, using the brewer's scale, brown series 52(15).

 ALDEHYDES.
 Reagents.
-Standardize a 0.05 N sodium thiosulfate solution against a 0.05 N potassium dichromate solution as follows: Place 20 cc. of the 0.05 N potassium dichromate solution in a glass-stoppered flask and 5 cc. of a 15 per cent potassium iodide solution.
-Add 2.5 cc. of concentrated hydrochloric acid and dilute with 100 cc. of carbon-dioxide-free water, then titrate the liberated iodine at once with the thiosulfate solution until the yellow color has almost disappeared; add a few drops of starch indicator and continue, with constant shaking, the addition of thiosulfate solution until the blue color just disappears.
+Standardize a 0.05 N sodium thio-sulfate solution against a 0.05 N potassium dichromate solution as follows: Place 20 cc. of the 0.05 N potassium dichromate solution in a glass-stoppered flask and 5 cc. of a 15 per cent potas-sium iodide solution.
+Add 2.5 cc. of concentrated hydrochloric sium iodide solution.
+Add 2.5 cc. of concentrated hydrochloric acid and dilute with 100 cc. of carbon-dioxide-free water, then titrate the liberated iodine at once with the thiosulfate solution until the yellow color has almost disappeared; add a few drops of starch indicator and continue, with constant shaking, the addi-tion of thiosulfate solution until the blue color just disappears.

-Standardize a 0.05 N iodine solution against the thiosulfate
+Standardize a 0.05 N iodine solution against the thiosulfate solution.

-solution.

-Add about 5 to 10 per cent of alcohol to an approximately $0.05\,N$ sodium bisulfite solution; the alcohol keeps it from deteriorating so fast.
+Add about 5 to 10 per cent of alcohol to an approximately 0.05 N sodium bisulfite solution; the alcohol keeps it from deteriorating so fast.
 The strength of this solution should always be determined in terms of the iodine solution with each series of aldehyde determinations.

 Determination.
 Run 50 cc. of sample into an Erlenmeyer flask and add 10 cc. water, distill off 50 cc. or slightly more and transfer it to a glass-stoppered flask or bottle, and add about 150 cc. of carbon-dioxide-free water.
 With a pipet add 25 cc. of the bisulfite solution and allow the mixture to stand for about 30 minutes, shaking occasionally.
 Add an excess (about 30 cc.) of the standard iodine solution, then titrate this excess with the thiosulfate solution and calculate as acetaldehyde.
-Each cubic centimeter of $0.05\ N$ solution used is equivalent to $0.0011\ {\rm gram}$ of acetalde-
+Each cubic centimeter of 0.05 N solution used is equivalent to 0.0011 gram of acetaldehyde.

 Do not add the starch indicator until the yellow color of the iodine solution has almost disappeared.
 As the end point is approached, the solution will have a decided violet tint rather than a blue, as is customary with iodine and starch.
 If the end point is in doubt, add a little more of the starch indicator.
-The formation of a bluish violet color indicates that the end point has not been reached.
+The formation of a bluish violet color indicates that the end point has not been reached column for the purpose of increasing the percentage of total alcohols present.

-Always run a blank on the bisulfite solution along with each

-series of aldehyde determinations.
+Always run a blank on the bisulfite solution along with each series of aldehyde determinations.

-This method or one based on the same principle is being recommended by the associated referee on "Aldehydes in Whisky and Other Potable Spirits," A. O. A. C.
+This method or one based on the same principle is being recom-mended by the associated referee on "Aldehydes in Whisky and Other Potable Spirits," A. O. A. C. METHANOL.

-METHANOL.
 Place 25.0 ml. of brandy in a 250-ml.
-Erlenmeyer
+Erlenmeyer flask and connect with any efficient laboratory fractionating